Li Jiang, Pilgyu Kang, and David Erickson

 The silicon-based nanophotonic devices we previously developed work at a resonance wavelength of 1550 nm (which is generally used in telecommunication applications) due to high quality factors that allow stronger light-matter interaction.
 More recently, we have developed silicon-nitride-based nanophotonic devices that work at 1064 nm, making them more suitable for biological applications.
 This wavelength is considered biologically safe because of its low absorption in water, avoiding the heat that would otherwise be generated at 1550 nm and transferred to nearby biomolecules.

-Through integration with fluorescent microscopy, our technique allows us to observe the interactions of fluorescently tagged biomolecules, which are optically trapped sequentially by the nanophotonic tweezer (Fig. 2c).
+Through integration with fluorescent microscopy, our technique allows us to observe the interactions of fluorescently tagged biomolecules, which are optically trapped sequentially by the nanophotonic tweezer (see Fig. 2c).
 Using light-scattering microscopy, on the other hand, our label-free biomolecular-sensing method can be applied for pathogen detection and identification.

 In many ways, global health and drug discovery represent opposite ends of the health-care spectrum.
 While large pharmaceutical companies endeavor to discover and develop new drugs, rural clinics in developing countries struggle to provide reliable diagnosis and care to its patients.